-The proposed intensification of the existing hotel use at the subject property is compatible with the surrounding neighborhood, which is a destination for regional shoppers and tourists.
+The proposed intensification of the existing tourist hotel use at the subject property is compatible with the surrounding neighborhood, which includes a variety of uses at a high density.
 However, the proposed tourist hotel use would replace existing residential hotel rooms, which are naturally affordable by their sizes and ages, with tourist rooms.
 The replacement of residential use with tourist hotel use is neither necessary nor desirable for the neighborhood or City.